AstruFlare/windows-terminal-context-menu/README.md

 `-Layout` : Indicates the menus layout

-- `Folded`: All profiles are in the tier-2 menu (default)
+- `Compact`: All profiles are in the tier-2 menu (default)
-- `Unfolded`: All profiles are in the tier-1 menu
+- `Flat`: All profiles are in the tier-1 menu
 - `Minimal`: Minimal layout (run with the default profile)

 `-Extended`: Whether the menus are extended